michaelbzhu/oskibot/README.md

 5. Now you have your bot running!

 6. Go to the Cisco Webex Teams application, search up your chat bot using the Bot's username, and start chatting!

+## Features
+OskiBot can currently give you course reccomendations, set Google Calendar reminders, and show online lecture videos

+If you ask OskiBot to recommend courses, he will help you filter courses based on graduation requirments

+If you ask OskiBot to set a reminder, he we direct you to https://midterm-reminders-s8d1h.transposit.io which uses Transposit to connect to the Google Calendar API

+If you ask OskiBot to show you online lectures, he will direct you to https://mbzhu1.github.io/cs61a-eluvio-trial/ which is currently using the Eluvio API to deliver video content via blockchain technology.

 <img src="./media/oski_recc_demo.jpg" width="500" height="1200">